Tree Preservation Orders (TPO)

 Type in the road and town in the search bar and click ‘go’.
 This will take you to the centre of the road only.
 Scroll the map to find the address.

-To view the tree you are interested in as accurately as possible, please zoom in by double clicking on that location.
-You can also use the slider on the top left hand side of the map to zoom in and out.
+To view the tree you are interested in as accurately as possible, zoom in/out by using the scroll wheel on the mouse or click on the [+] or [-] icons in the top right of the map

 Clicking on the symbols will provide you with further information